Idaho slayings suspect agrees to extradition to face charges

 STROUDSBURG, Pa.
 (AP) — A criminology graduate student accused of the November slayings of four University of Idaho students agreed Tuesday to be extradited from Pennsylvania, where he was arrested last week, to face charges in Idaho.

-Bryan Kohberger, a 28-year-old doctoral student at Washington State University — a short drive from the murder scene in the neighboring state — will be transported to Idaho within 10 days.
+Bryan Kohberger, a 28-year-old doctoral student at Washington State University — a short drive from the murder scene across the state border — will be transported to Idaho within 10 days.

 Investigators have said they are still looking for a murder weapon and a motive for the killings.
-More details about the case are expected to be released after Kohberger arrives in Idaho.
+More details about the case are expected to be released after Kohberger arrives in Idaho and an affidavit is unsealed.

+But attorneys, law enforcement officers and others involved in the case won’t be able to discuss the affidavit or other court documents after an Idaho magistrate judge on Tuesday evening issued a so-called “gag order” barring officials from talking publicly about many aspects of the case outside of court.

+Judges sometimes issue the orders when they fear that pre-trial publicity could prevent a defendant from getting a fair trial.

 Wearing a red jumpsuit with his hands shackled in front of him, Kohberger showed little emotion during Tuesday’s brief hearing in a Pennsylvania courtroom in which he acknowledged facing four counts of first-degree murder and a burglary charge.